mvuckovic70/survivalAnalysis/README.md

 # Survival analysis

 Survival analysis is a common name for a group of statistical methods with the primary goal to determine the time (duration) of a subject to stay (survive) within the observed group.

+Main methods of the survival analysis:

+* Parametric (Exponential, Weibull, Gompertz, Log-logistic)
+* Non-parametric (Kaplan-Meier)
+* Semi-parametric (Cox proportional hazards - PH regression analysis)

+Statistically, survival analysis is a decreasing step function (of a number of subjects survived) with the simultaneous increase of time (duration).

 More simple, if we have some statistical sample of observed customers in a mobile company, the survival analysis tries to compute the probability of their leaving / not leaving the company for some other competing company.